 Even if a classifier is developed for a set of patients sufficiently homogeneous and uniformly treated to be therapeutically relevant, it may be important to evaluate whether the classifier predicts more accurately than do standard prognostic factors or adds predictive accuracy to that provided by standard prognostic factors.
-For example, Rosenwald et al. (Rosenwald, et al., 2002) developed a classifier of outcome for patients with advanced diffuse large B cell lymphoma receiving CHOP chemotherapy.
+For example, Rosenwald et al. (2002) developed a classifier of outcome for patients with advanced diffuse large B cell lymphoma receiving CHOP chemotherapy.
 The International Prognostic Index (IPI) is easily measured and prognostically important for such patients, however, and so it was important for Rosenwald et al. to address whether their classifier provided added value.
 The most effective way of addressing whether a classifier adds predictive accuracy to a standard classification system is to examine outcome for the new system within the levels of the standard system.

-3.4 Sample size planning for developmental studies
+3.4.
+Sample-size planning for developmental studies

-Sample size planning for development of classifiers when the number of candidate predictors (p) is much larger than the number of cases (n) has not been adequately developed.
-Most classical methods of sample size planning for developing classifiers require non-singularity of the sample covariance matrix of the covariates and are not applicable to the p>>n setting.
-Although many classifiers for microarray studies retain fewer than n covariates, proper sample size planning method should account for variability in the selection of covariates, not just for variability in the weights placed on the selected covariates.
+Sample-size planning for development of classifiers when the number of candidate predictors (p) is much larger than the number of cases (n) has only recently been adequately developed.
+Most classical methods of sample-size planning for developing classifiers require non-singularity of the sample covariance matrix of the covariates and are not applicable to the $p \ge n$ setting.
+Although many classifiers for microarray studies retain fewer than n covariates, proper sample-size planning method should account for variability in the selection of covariates, not just for variability in the weights placed on the selected covariates.

-Mukherjee et al. (Mukherjee, et al., 2003) developed a sample size planning method for microarray classifier development based on learning curve estimation methods, but it requires extensive previous data from a study that attempted to distinguish the same classes using the same expression profiles.
-Fu et al. (Fu, et al., 2005) developed a sequential method for determining when additional samples are no longer based on sequential classifier development after each additional sample is taken.
+Mukherjee et al. (2003) developed a sample-size planning method for microarray classifier development based on learning curve estimation methods, but it requires extensive previous data from a study that attempted to distinguish the same classes using the same expression profiles.
+Fu et al. (2005) developed a sequential method for determining when additional samples are no longer based on sequential classifier development after each additional sample is taken.
+Dobbin and Simon (2007) have developed a de-nano approach to sample size planning for classifier development.

-Most sample size planning methods developed for microarray studies have been for the related objective of identifying genes that are differentially expressed among pre-defined classes.
+Most sample-size planning methods developed for microarray studies have been for the related objective of identifying genes that are differentially expressed among pre-defined classes.
 This has been termed class comparison, and it is a component of the class prediction problem considered here.
-Dobbin and Simon (Dobbin and Simon, 2005) showed that the following approximation can be used for estimating the total number of samples needed for determining whether a given gene is differentially expressed between two equally represented classes:
+Dobbin and Simon (2005) showed that the following approximation can be used for estimating the total number of samples needed for determining whether a given gene is differentially expressed between two equally represented classes:

-$$n = 4 \left(t{n-2,\alpha/2} + t{n-2,\beta} \right)^2 / \left(\delta / \sigma \right)^2.$$ (2)
+$$n = 4(t{n-2,\alpha/2} + t{n-2,\beta})^2 / (\delta/\sigma)^2.$$ (2)

-The quantities $t{n-2,\alpha/2}$ and $t{n-2,\beta}$ denote percentiles of the t distribution with n-2 degrees of freedom, α is the nominal threshold significance level for declaring a gene differentially expressed based on a gene-by-gene analysis, 1- β is the power for identifying a gene differentially expressed when the class means differ by δ in logarithm of expression and σ is the within class standard deviation of log expression for the gene.
+The quantities $t{n-2,\alpha/2}$ and $t{n-2,\beta}$ denote percentiles of the t distribution with n-2 degrees of freedom, $\alpha$ is the nominal threshold significance level for declaring a gene differentially expressed based on a gene-by-gene analysis, $1 - \beta$ is the power for identifying a gene differentially expressed when the class means differ by $\delta$ in logarithm of expression and $\sigma$ is the within class standard deviation of log expression for the gene.
 Since n occurs on both sides of the equation in (2), the expression must be solved iteratively.
 For sufficiently large n, the t percentiles can be replaced by normal percentiles.